yifanwu/midas-exp-pub/README.md

 At the end of the experiment, please do the follow

 * `zip -r midas-exp-pub.zip midas-exp-pub`
-* `jupyter nbextension uninstall notetaker --user`

-## Submission

-At the end of the session, you should zip up this directory and then email Yifan as attachment.
-She will then send you the Amazon gift card electronically.

-## Clean Up

-Note that you should be sure to remove the `notetaker` extension with the following:

-`jupyter nbextension uninstall notetaker`

-If you have successfully removed this extension, you will not see the 🧽 and ⏸ buttons in the menubar.
+* `jupyter nbextension uninstall notetaker --user` (If you have successfully removed this extension, you will not see the 🧽 and ⏸ buttons in the menubar.)

-## Credit
+## Data Source Credit

-The dataset `fires.csv` is sampled from this [kaggle data set](https://www.kaggle.com/rtatman/188-million-us-wildfires).
+* The dataset `fires.csv` is sampled from this [kaggle data set](https://www.kaggle.com/rtatman/188-million-us-wildfires).

-The dataset `berkeley_faculty.csv` is taken from [the Daily Cal](https://github.com/dailycal-projects/ucb-faculty-salary).
+* The dataset `berkeley_faculty.csv` is taken from [the Daily Cal](https://github.com/dailycal-projects/ucb-faculty-salary).

-The dataset `recent_grads.csv` is taken from [fivethirtyeight](https://github.com/fivethirtyeight/data/tree/master/college-majors).
+* The dataset `recent_grads.csv` is taken from [fivethirtyeight](https://github.com/fivethirtyeight/data/tree/master/college-majors).

-The loans dataset is referenced from [kaggle](https://www.kaggle.com/c/home-credit-default-risk/data).
+* The loans dataset is referenced from [kaggle](https://www.kaggle.com/c/home-credit-default-risk/data).
+* The cars dataset is referenced from [kaggle](https://www.kaggle.com/austinreese/craigslist-carstrucks-data).